zuozuo/UI-TARS-desktop/docs/quick-start.md

 7. Select the desired usage scenario before starting a new chat
   <img src="../apps/ui-tars/images/quick_start/settings_scene.png" width="500px" />

+> [!NOTE]
+> Before using `Browser Use` mode, please ensure that you have a Chromium-supported browser installed on your device.

 8. Input the command to start a round of GUI operation tasks!